delvtech/drift/README.md

 > Drift can be used without an adapter, however adapters reuse clients from
 > their corresponding web3 library, which can improve performance depending on
 > their configuration.
 For example, the `publicClient` from Viem can
-> automatically batch requests via MultiCall.
+> automatically batch requests via Multicall.

 ## Start Drifting